vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The path to a custom X.509 certificate that has been signed by a CA, for the Docker API to use to authenticate the VCH with a Docker client.
+The path to a custom X.509 server certificate, for the Docker API to use to authenticate the VCH with a Docker client.

 - This option is mandatory if you use custom TLS certificates, rather than auto-generated certificates, to authenticate connections between Docker clients and the VCHs.
-- Use this option in combination with the `key` option, that provides the path to the private key file for the custom certificate.
+- Use this option in combination with the `--key` option, that provides the path to the private key file for the custom certificate.
 - Include the names of the certificate and key files in the paths.
 - If you use trusted custom certificates, container developers run Docker commands with the `--tlsverify`, `--tlscacert`, `--tlscert`, and `--tlskey` options.